I-asked-for-this/CreditCardFraudDetection/README.md

 ## Machine Learning Model Comparison with Correlation Check
 ### Project Description:
-This project explores the application of five different machine learning algorithms - Logistic Regression, Support Vector Classifier (SVC), Random Forest Classifier,K-Nearest Neighbors Classifier (KNN), and Gaussian Naive Bayes (GNB) - in the context of credit card fraud detection.
+This project explores the application of five different machine learning algorithms - Logistic Regression, Support Vector Classifier (SVC), Random Forest Classifier,K-Nearest Neighbors Classifier (KNN), and Gaussian Naive Bayes (GNB) all within the context of credit card fraud detection.
+What sets our project apart is that we didn’t merely compare these models in their standard configurations.
+Instead, we initiated a correlation check for each feature with our target variable.
+This methodology enabled us to observe the influence of correlation on the performance of these models.
 ##### This project serves as a comprehensive guide to understanding the role of feature selection in machine learning model performance, particularly in the context of credit card fraud detection.

 ### Unique Aspects: